fadoss/maude-bindings/README.md

 Building
 --------

 This repository includes the extended version of Maude as a submodule, which has to be cloned first with `git submodule update --init` or an equivalent Git command.
-To build the Python package, [scikit-build](https://scikit-build.org) is used:
+To build the Python package, [scikit-build-core](https://scikit-build-core.readthedocs.io/) is used through any of the standard commands:

 ```
-python setup.py bdist_wheel
+python -m build  # or
+pip wheel .
 ```

 This will cause Maude to be built in the `subprojects` directory, for which the [Meson](https://mesonbuild.com/) build system, [Ninja](https://ninja-build.org/), and various external libraries and tools are required, as described in [its repository](https://github.com/fadoss/maudesmc).
 Alternatively, compiled versions of Maude as a library can be downloaded from its [releases section](https://github.com/fadoss/maudesmc/releases) and placed in their expected locations:
 * `subprojects/maudesmc/installdir/lib` for the libraries, and
 * `subprojects/maudesmc/build` for the `config.h` header file.

-In this case or when building Maude directly from its subdirectory, `-- -DBUILD_LIBMAUDE=OFF` should be added to the previous command.
+In this case or when building Maude directly from its subdirectory, `CMAKE_ARGS="-DBUILD_LIBMAUDE=OFF"` should be added before the previous command.

 Bindings for other languages can also be build using CMake directly, where `srcdir` is the directory where the repository has been cloned, and `language` is one of the languages supported by SWIG: